Product

 Key areas of protection included under a typical Construction Insurance (CAR/EAR) policy.

-Coverage during the defects liability period after project completion
+Coverage continues during the defects liability period after you hand over the project

-Costs of demolishing, removing, and disposing of debris following a covered loss
+Demolishing, clearing, and disposing of debris after a covered loss — costs add up fast

-Architects', engineers', and surveyors' fees incurred in reinstating damaged works
+Architects', engineers', and surveyors' fees for reinstating damaged works

 Who Needs This

 Main contractors.
 If you're running a construction project, you need CAR insurance.
-It covers the full value of the contract works — including materials, labour, and subcontractor work — against physical damage from any cause not specifically excluded.
-Most construction contracts place the insurance obligation on the main contractor.
+It covers the full value of the contract works — materials, labour, subcontractor work — against physical damage.
+Most construction contracts place the insurance obligation squarely on the main contractor.

 Subcontractors.
-While the main contractor's CAR policy usually covers the entire project, subcontractors may need their own coverage for equipment brought to site, their portion of the works, and their third-party liability exposure.
-Some main contractors require subcontractors to carry independent policies.
+The main contractor's policy usually covers the whole project, but you may need your own coverage for equipment you bring to site, your portion of the works, and your third-party liability.
+Some main contractors require it.

 Developers and project owners.
-If you're developing a property — whether residential, commercial, or industrial — you have a financial interest in the works.
-Being named as a co-insured on the contractor's CAR policy protects your interest, or you may choose to arrange a project-wide policy yourself.
+You have a financial interest in the works.
+Being named as co-insured on the contractor's CAR policy protects that interest.
+Alternatively, you can arrange a project-wide policy yourself for tighter control.

 Engineering and M&E contractors.
-Companies installing machinery, mechanical and electrical systems, or structural steelwork need EAR coverage.
-The erection and commissioning of equipment involves unique risks that standard property insurance doesn't cover.
+Installing machinery, mechanical and electrical systems, or structural steelwork?
+EAR coverage protects against the unique risks of erection and commissioning that standard property insurance doesn't touch.

 Related Industries